aamadeuss/webhook-receiver/README.md

 - Set the Redis database url in `.env`.
 The same url must be set in the review application for it to accept the tasks.
 - Dockerfile can be used to host the app, and application url can be provided as webhook url for a GitHub bot.
+- Ensure that `/webhook` is added to the end of the application url when setting it as webhook url.

+## Functioning details:

+- Using FastAPI to create a server on port 8080
+- Server has routes `health` and `webhook`
+-   `/health`: returns `{'status': 'ok'}` if server is up
+-   `/webhook`: the route that handles GitHub events sent to the API.
+It checks the type of event and the command used (if any).
+Upon successful validation, it queues a Celery task to the provided Redis URL, returning `{"status": "Queued"}`.
+If validation fails or the event type doesn't match, returns `{"status": ""}` instead.